 - Students taking a class that requires English, Reading or Math as a prerequisite.

-All placement test scores for Accuplacer & CELSA are valid for 2 years from the date of testing with the exception of the reading exemption score which does not expire.
+All placement test scores for Accuplacer & CELSA are valid for 2 years from the date of testing.
+The only exeption is if a student scores "Reading Exempt" on the reading test.
+A reading exemption score never expires.

 On the English essay test (WritePlacer), the following 6 characteristics of writing will be considered: